Kickstart Your Savings with these Simple Money Saving Challenges

 Sign up with Ibotta (up to $20 FREE)

-Ibotta will also give you up to $20 welcome bonus for signing up today.
+Ibotta will also give you up to a $20 welcome bonus for signing up today.
 You can sign up here to receive the bonus!

 I use Ibotta every week, and it has paid me over $1000 for buying groceries I would buy anyway.
 It’s free money you can use to complete your money-saving challenges!